Alex Kasman, Program Director

 The Department of Mathematics at The Graduate School of the University of Charleston, South Carolina offers a graduate degree program leading to a Mathematical Sciences, M.S.
 The program includes two concentrations: one in Mathematics and one in Statistics.
 The program prepares students for careers in industry, academia or government, or for doctoral studies.
 It also provides people in teaching and other professions with the means for career advancement or career change.
 Courses are offered in the summer and late afternoon/evening to accommodate working professionals.
 Classes are small, providing personal attention for students who can work closely on projects with individual faculty members.
 The graduate mathematics faculty is actively involved in a wide variety of research areas, including algebra, analysis, combinatorics, dynamical systems, geometry, Lie theory, logic, mathematical biology, mathematical physics, number theory, numerical analysis, probability, representation theory, scientific computing, statistics and topology.
 The Department of Mathematics also offers a Graduate Certificate in Statistics and in Operations Research.
 For more information, contact the program director or visit the program’s website

-Note: For information on additional financial aid, please refer to the financial information section of the Graduate Catalog.
+Note: For information on additional financial aid, please visit the Graduate School’s Website.

 Admission Requirements and Application Deadlines